 The Audit Committee of the municipality is in place and functional.
-It is important to indicate that the Audit Committee contracts expired on the 31 January 2019 as it was extended by Council.
-The new Audit Committee resumed their duties on 1 February 2019.
+It is important to indicate that the Audit Committee contracts expired on the 31 May 2022.
+The new Audit Committee resumed their duties on 1 June 2022.
 The municipality is using a joint committee for audit and performance.
 The audit committee of uThukela district municipality consists of five-members.
 They sit four times per year.
 Some of the functions of the Audit Committee are to evaluate the reports of the Heads of Departments.
 They also review the financial statements of the municipality and discuss the findings from the Auditor General.
 They also prepare the audit performance report for the council.
 The Audit committee is fully functional and reports to Council quarterly.
 The members of the committee were appointed with the specific faculty that will assist the organization.
-The members of the uThukela Audit and performance audit committee members are as follows:
+The newly members of the uThukela Audit and performance audit committee members are as follows: